Tarun7386/Hyderabad_Restaurants-/README.md

 - **Predictive Model Performance**: The predictive model achieved an accuracy of 80% in predicting restaurant ratings.
   ## Visualizations
 - **Flow Chart**: Visual representation of the data analysis process, outlining the steps from data exploration to predictive modeling.
-- **Pie Charts**: Illustration of the distribution of cuisine preferences and price ranges among restaurants in Hyderabad.
+- **Bar Charts**: Illustration of the distribution of cuisine preferences and price ranges among restaurants in Hyderabad.

 ### Our Contributors ✨